duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_walkthroughs.md

 ```

-We start by making sure that the `api_result` actually returned 1 or more results, if not we exit out, which will display nothing because no call has been made to `spice.render()`.
+We start by making sure that the `api_result` actually returned 1 or more results, if not we exit out, which will display nothing because no call has been made to `spice.add()`.

 We then go on to define some functions used to determine which movie is the most relevant by taking into consideration the rating, release date and relevancy of the title, compared to the search terms.
 We won't go into the details of how the `score()` and `better()` functions are defined, but you'll notice that inside `better()` we use the function `DDG.isRelevant()`.
 This function takes as input a string and has an optional second input containing an array of strings. `DDG.isRelevant` can be used to compare the given string to the search terms and returns a `boolean` which lets us know if the input is considered "relevant" to the search terms.
 The optional 2nd input, the array of strings is called the **skip array** and it contains words which should be ignored when considering the relevancy of the search term and the input to `DDG.isRelevant`.
 In this case, we are using `DDG.isRelevant` to compare the title of the movies returned from the Rotten Tomatoes API to the user's search term.
 The skip array contains arbitrary words which are likely to be found in the query, that we assume aren't relevant to the title of the movie.

 You'll also notice the use of `DDG_bestResult()`.
 This function takes as input a list of objects, and a comparator function.
 It then applies the comparator function, which takes two parameters, `currentbest` and `next` to each consecutive item in the input list.
 It assumes that the first item is the `currentbest`.

 By this point we have either determined that there is a relevant movie to display, or we have found nothing to be relevant and have exited out.
-If we have a relevant movie, we then call `Spice.render()` as we would in any other Spice instant answer:
+If we have a relevant movie, we then call `Spice.add()` as we would in any other Spice instant answer:

 ###### movie.js (continued)